 I am setting aside, for the moment, comments on the range for the 855105/02 (Pulsations dial), including a sale at Phillips of a 3.7m serial.

 In the table below, each row is intended to be unique, though given serial numbers are often not shown, the same watch may appear multiple times.
 I do my best to use visual cues to pair the same watch posted at different times and locations.
-When the serial number can’t be established, I give the timepiece a unique ID (based on any part that is known, plus a related date posted).
+When the serial number can’t be established, I give the timepiece a unique ID (based on any part of the serial that is known, if any, plus a related date posted).

 If you see any duplicates, errors, have serial numbers to include, or know of other Ninas to add, please drop me a note.

 Description of pieces are generally based upon public images/video.
 For some detail, we do not have images and have to rely on text descriptions from the individual posting the timepiece.
-Some elements are often difficult to determine from pictures, including color of hands, for example if the chrono seconds hand is black or blue, and crown logo, rounded or pointed.
+Some elements are often difficult to determine from pictures, including color of hands.
+For example, whether the chrono seconds hand is black or blue, and crown logo, rounded or pointed.
 If I have a 50-50 guess, I leave the detail as “unknown.”

-Again, in this review I am focused on “Nina Rindt” (primarily 885103/02, though I will touch upon the Pulsations reference in the Bezel section), as opposed to the “Evil Nina” (885103/01, which can be identified by its black dial and white registers).
+My research is focused on the “Nina Rindt” (primarily the Universal Geneve 885103/02, though I will touch upon the Pulsations reference in the Bezel section), as opposed to the 885103/01 “Evil Nina”, which is identified by its black dial and white registers.

-The Nina (885103/02) was manufactured with two different dials, with the most noticeable difference being the Universal Geneve logo.
+The Nina (885103/02) was manufactured with two different dials, with the most noticeable difference being the Universal Geneve logo, which is either applied or printed.

 Both dials are primarily white, with any print in black, including dial text (UNIVERSAL GENEVE, COMPAX, SWISS T (and 25 if applicable), and hour/minute/second and 1/5 second marks.

 The registers are black with white numerals and marks.
-The running seconds has numerals (no marks) at 20, 40 and 60, and marks each of the other 5 second times.
-The 30-minute register has numerals (no marks) at 10, 20 and 30, with marks only at each remaining minute, with shorter marks for most minutes, a slightly longer mark at 5, and the longest marks at 3, 6 and 9 minutes.
-The 12-hour register has numerals (no marks) at 3, 6, 9 and 12, with marks on all other hours.
+The running seconds has numerals (no marks) at 20, 40 and 60, and equal length marks each of the other 5 second increments.
+The 30-minute register has numerals (no marks) at 10, 20 and 30, with marks at the other minutes, primarily shorter marks, with a slightly longer mark at 5, and the longest marks at 3, 6 and 9 minutes.
+The 12-hour register has numerals (no marks) at 3, 6, 9 and 12, with marks of equal length for all other hours.

 Both dials have the same luminous on the dial, which are at the outside end of most hour marks (1, 2, 4, 5, 7, 8, 10, 11) as a square.
 At 3, 6 and 9 the luminous is rectangular, replacing an hour mark.
 At 12 there are two square lume plots, side by side above and centered horizontally over the hour mark.